At Bicoastal Globes on Sunday, ‘Borat' Could Triumph

 Two-time nominee Sterling K. Brown, who's presenting Sunday, said in an Instagram post that “having a multitude of Black presenters does not absolve you of your lack of diversity.”

-“87 people wield a tremendous amount of power,” said Brown.
+“87 people wield a tremendous amount of power,” said Brown, who won a Globe in 2018.
 “For any governing body of a current Hollywood award show to have such a lack of voting representation illustrates a level of irresponsibility that should not be ignored.”

 Yet the Globes have persisted because of their popularity (the show ranks as the third most-watched award show, after the Oscars and Grammys), their profitability (NBC paid $60 million for broadcast rights in 2018) and because they serve as important marketing material for contending films and Oscar hopefuls.
 That may be especially true this year when the pandemic has upset the normal rhythms of buzz in a virtual awards season lacking the usual frenzy.